sudarshan2401/tp/docs/DeveloperGuide.md

 ---

-**Use case: Removing a lesson from a class schedule**
+**Use case: Start a lesson**

 **MSS**

-1. User requests to view the list of classes
+1. User requests to view the list of classes.
-2. EduTrack shows a list of classes
+2. EduTrack shows a list of classes.
-3. User provides the lesson id to remove it from the class schedule
+3. User chooses to start a lesson for one of the classes.
-4. EduTrack removes from the Class schedule of that particular class
+4. EduTrack starts a lesson for the chosen class.

-5. EduTrack informs the user that the lesson was removed from the class schedule
+   Use case ends.

 **Extensions**

-- 2a.
-The list is empty.
+- 1a.
+EduTrack shows an empty list.

-  Use case ends
+    Use case ends.

 - 3a.
-The given class name is invalid.
+EduTrack detects that the class name is not specified.

   - 3a1.
-EduTrack shows an error message.
+EduTrack informs user that the class name is not specified.
+  - 3a2.
+EduTrack terminates the request.

     Use case ends.

 - 3b.
-No class name specified.
+EduTrack detects that the class name is invalid.

   - 3b1.
-EduTrack informs the user he should enter a class field

-    Use case ends.

-- 3c.
-No lesson id was specified.

-  - 3c1.
-EduTrack informs the user that a lesson id wasn't specified.
+EduTrack informs user that the class name is invalid.

-    Use case ends.

-- 3d.
-Lesson id is of invalid format or does not exist.

-  - 3d1.
-EduTrack informs the user that the lesson does not exist.
+  - 3b2.
+EduTrack terminates the request.

     Use case ends.